Supermarkets’ Digital Offers Leave Tech-Challenged Seniors Without Valuable Discounts

-George, a senior who lives in Carlsbad, Calif., and shops at Ralphs (owed by Kroger, the fourth largest grocery chain in the U.S.) admits to being tech-challenged—and he doesn’t like being left out.
+But what if you don’t have a computer, smartphone, or aren’t comfortable using technology?
+George, an older adult who lives in Carlsbad, usually shops at Ralphs (owned by Kroger, the fourth largest grocery chain in the U.S.).
+He admits to being tech-challenged—and he doesn’t like being left out.

 “I only have a flip phone and wouldn’t know how to download that stuff if you paid me,” George told Checkbook.
 “I don’t appreciate being a second-class citizen, especially when this affects people like me, who really need these discounts the most.”

-Consumer World, a consumer advocacy website, checked weekly circulars at more than 50 supermarkets across the country in June, including Acme, Albertsons, Food Lion, Fred Meyer, Jewel-Osco, Kroger, Ralphs, Safeway, Shaw’s, and Stop & Shop, and found that two-thirds of them advertised digital-only discounts.
+In June 2022, Consumer World checked weekly circulars at more than 50 supermarkets across the U.S. and found that two-thirds of them advertised digital-only discounts.

 Read Consumer World’s Report: Tech-Challenged Seniors Denied Digital Discounts by Grocers